 Mailchimp – the email service provider I currently use.
 Free for up to 2,000 subscribers and 12,000 emails per month.

-Constant Contact – another email service provider I work with for a client.
+Constant Contact – another email service provider I used to work with for a client.
 Great for businesses.
 Not so great for bloggers.

 Social Media Management

 Hootsuite – schedule all of your social media posts for Facebook, Twitter, and Instagram (sort of – you’ll still have to manually publish Insta posts from your mobile device unless you have a business account) from one place.
 Hootsuite supports a few other social media platforms too but I’m not on them.

 Tailwind – scheduling app for Pinterest and Instagram.
 I have an account with Tailwind, but I’m not an expert on it.
 Yet.

 Canva Print Services – Canva has a print service and I can personally testify that their work is professional and well-done.
 I recently used them to print a set of scripture cards to go with my Ready Bible study and I could not be more pleased with the finished product.

 Moo Business Cards – they really are the best.

 Airtable – cloud-based data management spreadsheet platform on steroids.
 If you like excel, you’re gonna love Airtable.
 I manage my content database here, in addition to lots of other bits of information.